jeremylaliberty/group-project/README2.md

 Any problems you are facing? <br>

 Anna: <br>
-What did you do yesterday? <br>
+What did you do yesterday? <br> Began working on the structure of the Splash page.
-What are you planning to do today? <br>
+What are you planning to do today? <br> Implementing JS to the Splash page, ensuring it disapears after logging in.
-Any problems you are facing? <br>
+Any problems you are facing? <br> Implementing images to the Splash Page

 Anouk: <br>
 What did you do yesterday? <br> I continued to add progress in our README doc and checked in with the team on our next target area to accomplish.
 I outlined the README2.md doc and filled out our progress thus far. <br>